elesiuta/picosnitch/README.md

   "Latest Entries": [], # Log of entries by time "Names": {}, # Log of processes by name containing respective executable(s) "Processes": {}, # Log of processes by executable containing:
-  # cmdlines, days seen, first seen, last seen, name, ports, remote addresses
+  # cmdlines, days seen, first seen, last seen, name, ports, remote addresses, results
   # some cmdlines are consolidated using * as a wildcard
   "Remote Addresses": {} # Log of remote addresses containing respective executable(s) }